tcpipuk/tcpipuk.github.io/src/synapse/deployment/postgres.md

 ## Configuring PostgreSQL

 Now you can hit Ctrl+C to close it, and you should find a "psql16" folder now exists with a "postgresql.conf" file inside it.

-I recommend removing it entirely and replacing with this:
+I recommend removing it entirely and replacing it with a template of selected values like this:

 ```ini,icon=.devicon-postgresql-plain,filepath=postgresql.conf
 # Network